What are good manufacturing practices in the food industry?June 5th, 2023 By Amywright

 Equipment maintenance: Regular maintenance and calibration of equipment can ensure that it is functioning correctly and not contributing to contamination.

-Raw material control: Proper storage and handling of raw materials can prevent contamination and ensure the quality of the final product.
+Raw material control: Proper storage and handling of raw materials can prevent contamination and ensure the equality of the final product.

 Record keeping: Accurate record-keeping can help trace the contamination source and identify improvement areas.